tempesta-tech/tempesta/README.md

 When one or both of these limits is exceeded for a request, the request is evicted and an error is returned to a client.

+Note that while requests in a connection are re-forwarded or re-scheduled, that connection is not schedulable, which means it's not available to schedulers for new incoming requests.

 When re-forwarding or re-scheduling requests in a failed server connection, a special consideration is given to non-idempotent requests.
 Usually a non-idempotent request is not re-forwarded or re-scheduled.
 That may be